mattMusser/Shoff-Accounting/README.md

 # Shoff Accounting Client App
-Shoff Accounting Client App was built for [Shoff Accounting](https://www.shoffaccounting.com/) so they could give their Clients easy access to links to their financial information.
+Shoff Accounting Client App was built for [Shoff Accounting](https://www.shoffaccounting.com/) so they could create accounts for their clients and post links to their financial reports to their respective accounts, and give them easier access to their financial information.

+## Features
+- An admin dashboard that gives the admin client management tools.
+- The admin can add, edit, and delete links to/from client accounts.
+- Clients can sign in to ther accounts to access the links to their finanical reports.

-## Tech
+## Built With
-- Active Admin Gem
+- Ruby
+- Rails 5.1.4
 - Bootstrap 3
 - Devise
-- Ruby on Rails
+- Active Admin
+- ActiveAdminTheme (used to theme Active Admin)
 - Pundit
+- Bcrypt
+- Haml

 ## Admin Dashboard